rabix/benten/Readme.md

 A breadcrumb trail (tabs) above the view keeps the user oriented.
 Clicking on a tab switches to the view to that step.

+### Operations

+Dropping a CWL file onto the map will add that as a new step to the workflow.
+Using the edit menu you can also insert a new step from the SBG app repository Using the edit menu you can also insert a new, blank inline step

 ### Editing inlined steps